argoproj-labs/old-argo-dataflow/docs/EXAMPLES.md

 This example uses a HTTP sources and sinks.

 HTTP has the advantage that it is stateless and therefore cheap.
 You not need to set-up any storage for your messages between steps.
 Unfortunately, it is possible for some or all of your messages to not get delivered.
-Also, this is sync, no async, so it can be slow.
+Also, this is sync, not async, so it can be slow due to the time taken to deliver messages.

 ```